 Please Note: Library services are being provided remotely during normal business hours, and on-campus for limited hours.

 Overview: The previous two essays required you to analyze and evaluate stories written by others.
-Now it’s time to write your own, using a process known as synthesis—i.e., taking information from a number of different sources and integrating it into a single explanation or argument.
+Now it’s time to write your own.
+To do so, you'll use a process known as synthesis, which involves taking information from a number of different sources and integrating it into a single explanation or argument.

 Assignment: In the Art of Fact essays we’ve been examining, the authors immerse themselves in the subject matter, using their personal observations and experiences to both inform and engage the reader.
 You’ll do something similar.
 For this final essay, you'll explain some aspect of the COVID-19 pandemic—and your experience of it—to someone 50 years in the future.
 What is this virus, and what does it do?
 How did it start; how did it spread?
 When did you become aware of the problem?
 When and how did you begin to be directly affected by it?
-As the world has responded to the pandemic, what are some of the interesting things you’ve observed in your neighborhood, at work, or among your family and friends?
+As the world has responded to the pandemic, what are some of the interesting things you’ve observed in your neighborhood, at work, among your family and friends, or elsewhere in the community?

 For more information, please review the Synthetic Essay document.